TRON: Greetings, Programs

 Bubblicious Ad by Lisberger Studios, 1978

 The team Lisberger assembles is impressive: Brad Bird joins as an inbetweener, the lowest of the low of animator positions, filling in cels between the lead animators’ keyframes.
 Bird would go on to slightly greater fame as story editor on the long-running Fox animated TV show The Simpsons, as well as writing the story and directing the Warner Bros.
 Animation release The Iron Giant (1999), then going on to direct CGI animated movies The Incredibles (2004) and Ratatouille (2007) for Pixar, both of which nab him the Academy Award for Best Animated Feature Film.
 Also on board for the Animal Olympics project is Roger Allers, doing character and story development.
 Allers would also animate Kit Mambo, a marathon running lioness in Lisberger’s production, and he would later co-direct The Lion King for Disney.
 Bill Kroyer leaves his post as an animator at Disney to join Lisberger’s company as Animation Director, lured by the excitement of helping to form a new animation studio.
+Also on board, creating the soundtrack for Animalympics is Graham Gouldman, of British rock band 10cc.
+The group was responsible for top-charting hits I’m Not in Love (1975) and perhaps their most popular ear-worm, The Things We Do for Love (1976).
+Gouldman himself had been a freelance songwriter before 10cc, penning such classic hits as For Your Love, made famous by the Yardbirds.

 Conceptualizing Tron

 Meanwhile, armed with a main character, a method of bringing him to life (the burgeoning CGI field), and a setting for him to exist in (video games), development on a Tron film continues as Lisberger hires mid-level executive Bonnie MacBird away from Universal Studios to work on the project.
 MacBird, besides being a savvy movie executive, also brings a long experience with computers.
 She begins to craft the screenplay of Tron with Lisberger, introducing him to Alan Kay with a recommendation they hire him as a consultant to the film.
 Kay is a key figure in the development of the personal computer, having actually coined the term while he and his team developed all the future trappings of the PC in the early ’70s, from the graphical user interface to the mouse to the laser printer, at the fabled Xerox Palo Alto Research Center (PARC).
 He also plays a more direct role in video games when he becomes Chief Scientist at Atari.
 Kay even ends up as the inspiration for Alan Bradley in the movie, with the character taking his first name as an homage.
 MacBird takes Kay’s ruminations on the possibilities of computers in society and forms a deeper, more philosophical story than what is eventually realized.
-Kay’s computer science-based contributions are eventually stripped from the finished film, and this infuriates Kay to such an extent that he has his credit as technical consultant removed, and his name appears nowhere in the released film.
+Kay’s computer science-based contributions are eventually stripped from the finished film, and this infuriates Kay to such an extent that he has his credit as technical consultant removed, and his name (other than his first) appears nowhere in the released film.
 His relationship with MacBird comes to a better end, the two fall in love during pre-production and are married in 1983.

 As Lisberger goes through various outlines and re-writes of the script, he considers several approaches to its production, such as having the whole film animated by computer, with live-action sequences bookending it.
 It is eventually decided to use a “backlight compositing” process, where live actors and sets are filmed in black & white, re-photographed with backlight and coloured filters.
 When the script is finally done and concept drawings completed, Lisberger and Kushner attempt to secure the finances to produce the film independently.
 To cover development costs, the two men borrow against the expected proceeds for the two NBC Animalympics specials.
 With the American Olympic boycott in place, however, the producers must seek other means of financing.
 After raising 4-5 million in private funds, it becomes apparent to Lisberger this is not enough to realize his vision, and that he needs the backing of a major studio if he has any hope of Tron becoming reality.